Chief master sergeant: Wing Weapons Manager

-In the Air Force, the Wing Weapons Manager (WWM) is a wing's focal point for all weapons loading and armament systems-related matters and serves as the functional manager for all assigned 2W1X1’s.
-The WWM's primary efforts focus on compliance, continuity, and standardization.
-The WWM is a (Chief Enlisted Manager code 2W100) command master sergeant assigned directly to the MXG/CC.
+In the Air Force, the Wing Weapons Manager (WWM) is a wing's focal point for all weapons loading and armament systems-related matters and serves as the functional manager for all assigned 2W1X1 (Aircraft Armament Systems Specialist) The WWM's primary efforts focus on compliance, continuity, and standardization.
+The WWM is a (Chief Enlisted Manager code 2W100) command master sergeant assigned directly to the MXG/CC (Maintenance Group Commander).
 Weapons activities required to support the generation of peacetime training sorties generally do not reinforce primary combat skills.
 Therefore, the WWM plays a key role in ensuring that the unit is able to produce combat-loaded aircraft.
 The WWM is charged with providing technical and managerial advice to senior leaders in matters of weapons loading and armament systems.
 The WWM coordinates with the Aircraft Maintenance Squadrons, Weapons Sections, Armament Flight, Wing Safety, Wing Weapons and Tactics Officer, Munitions Squadron/Flight, and other unit agencies on weapons-related matters.
 The WWM is a certifying official and evaluator for weapons-loading task certifications and qualifications.